Visitor information

 Sun shining through trees with bracken and grass covered in dew

-Seale Wood will become a working coppice woodland, with a goal to encourage the development of a local timber industry.
+Seale Wood is developing into a working coppice woodland, with a goal to encourage the development of a local timber industry.

 Membership invitation - click to find out more about membership